ehsd737/Data-Science-Assessment/README.md

-# Data-Science-Assessment
+# Data Science Assessment
 This repository contains all materials for the Data Science and Machine Learning assessment.

 The code is presented as an annotated .ipynb notebook.

-This a script written to explore a bulk RNA-seq dataset (LINK).
+This a script written to explore a bulk RNA-seq dataset.
 For the script to work as expected, please make sure that the dataset matches the following expected format: geneID | ensembleID | biotype | base condition | condition1timepoint | condition2timepoint | condition3timepoint etc.